Saturday, 1 June 2024

 Collection Theme: Central European studio photography, German photographic publishing, early 20th century printing technology

-Archival Significance: This item documents the intersection of local studio photography in Bohemia with the large-scale publishing operations of NPG in Berlin.
-It illustrates the relationship between regional photographers and major photographic printing companies, as well as the technical innovations in photographic reproduction during the early twentieth century.
-The NPG backing provides insight into the commercial networks that distributed photographic prints across Europe.
+Archival Significance: This item documents the intersection of local studio photography in Bohemia with NPG's publishing operations in Berlin.
+The handwritten message reveals a personal friendship and a request for additional prints and visiting cards.
+The NPG backing provides insight into commercial networks that distributed photographic supplies across Europe.

 Research Note: